 Read our full Hitfilm Express review

 Shotcut started life as a free video editor on Linux and was ported over to Windows and Mac machines after it had already been around for a few years.
-This development journey has resulted in a slightly odd-looking user interface, but Shotcut is still some of the best free video editing software you can download now.
+This development journey has resulted in a slightly odd-looking user interface, but Shotcut is still one of the best free video editors you can download now.